 The system presented in the article (called as expert system for recruiting IT specialists - ESRIT) provides the ability to "read" the applications (resumes), enters relevant data into a knowledge base, and offers the placement advice (by individual calculated score of applicant) to the recruiter or employer.
-The system is designed to work in the domain of IT professionals and project managers (or leadership) for IT projects and services.
-The choice was made considering the following:
+The system is designed to work in the domain of IT professionals and project

-- 1) The developing picture of the top major IT skills that will be in requirement in 2014 2 represented in the hiring and salary surveys, such as the 2014 IT Skills and Salary Survey from Global Knowledge and Windows IP Pro, TEKsystems' 2014 Annual IT Forecast, Foote Research Group's 2014 IT Skills and Certifications Pay Index, Computerworld's annual Forecast survey, Robert Half Technology Survey, and information from the U.S. Bureau of Labor Statistics, Futurestep, Mondo, GovLoop, and Dice. - 2) Though 2013, project management continues to be a highly desired skill.
+- The developing picture of the top major IT skills that will be in requirement in 2014 2 represented in the hiring and salary surveys, such as the 2014 IT Skills and Salary Survey from Global Knowledge and Windows IP Pro, TEKsystems' 2014 Annual IT Forecast, Foote Research Group's 2014 IT Skills and Certifications Pay Index, Computerworld's annual Forecast survey, Robert Half Technology Survey, and information from the U.S. Bureau of Labor Statistics, Futurestep, Mondo, GovLoop, and Dice. - 2) Though 2013, project management continues to be a highly desired skill.
 Some surveys place it right behind software developers/engineers, with demand that has grown more than 10 percent from last year.
-Some of the latest survey results show that the demand for project managers is resurging in more complex and strategic long-term technology plans. - 3) Social business represents significant transformational opportunity for any organization.
+Some of the latest survey results show that the demand for project managers is resurging in more complex and strategic long-term technology plans.

+3) Social business represents a significant transformational opportunity for any organization.
 The article presents a new IBM Institute for Business Value study, based on responses from more than 1,100 individuals and interviews with more than two dozen executives from leading organizations, reveals how organizations can use social approaches to create meaningful business value.
 The paragraph also examines the role social media could play in presenting a strategic view of customer data and looks at the implications for IT specialists.

 - 4) The business rewards of participating in social media have become too great to ignore for enterprises in regulated industries.
 Social media presents unique compliance challenges.
 It is imperative to use a strategy for monitoring and engaging customers on social media in a compliant fashion. - 5) Panic over losing control is one natural barrier into implementing social media across an organization.
 Another unique security feature is limiting permissions that set control over publishing firmly in the hands of those who are most trusted.
-When it comes to delivering secure, new business services, identity is the crucial element that bridges the gap between growing and protecting the business. - 6) An important directive of any IT department (a key element in business success) is keeping applications running without difficulties.
-Wellperforming applications help internal users work efficiently productively, with decreasing costs.
-While most companies use some level of APM (Application Performance Management), they find it challenging to keep up with increasingly complex environments and business demands, according to a recent survey conducted by IDG Research Services for CA Technologies.3

-In most cases, IT is judged based on the success or failure of the projects; so, organizations decide to make investments in business analyst/project manager skills.
-For the success of the project to be more visible, project managers must gather diverse end-user business and requirements, set priorities, must be able to talk with developers about the technologies involved.
+When it comes to delivering secure, new business services, identity is the crucial element that bridges the gap between growing and protecting the business.

+6) An important directive of any IT department (a key element in business success) is keeping applications running without difficulties.
+Well-performing applications help internal users work efficiently and productively, with decreasing costs.
+While most companies use some level of APM (Application Performance Management), they find it challenging to keep up with increasingly complex IT environments and business demands, according to a recent survey conducted by IDG Research Services for CA Technologies.3 business analyst/project manager skills.
+For the success of the project to be more visible, project managers must gather diverse business and end-user requirements, set priorities, must be able to talk with developers about the technologies involved.
 Also, they must ensure that the processes are completed in a timely manner and tested methodically before they are rolled out.